 Agave syrup or nectar is derived most commonly from the Blue Agave plant in southern Mexico.
 The plant has antioxidant and anti-inflammatory properties; however, none of those properties are present in agave syrup.
 Agave syrup ranks as a 30 on the GI.
 Yet, the reason this is so low is because agave is primarily made up of fructose.
 Fructose does not spike blood sugar as much as glucose.
 Although blood sugar is not spiked, the fructose in agave can still lead to health problems such as increased cholesterol, increased chance of blood clots, and weight gain.

 Honey, like coconut sugar and maple syrup, has nutrients and antioxidants.
 The amount of nutrients accounts for about 2% of the composition of honey.
 Honey primarily consists of fructose and glucose.
 The amount of both sugars varies between type of honey.
 This variance causes the GI of honey to fall somewhere between 45 and 64 depending on the honey type.
 Honey is still primarily sugar.

 These five sugar alternatives are basically sugar.
 Some have nutritional value, but there is not enough nutrients in every serving to outweigh the amount of sugar in the same serving.
 Also, all these sweeteners have moderate to high glycemic levels.
 All these alternatives raise blood sugar levels.

 So, the search is still on for a healthy alternative for sugar.
-One sweetener that is worth looking into is Lakanto Monk Fruit Sweetener.
-It has a 0 GI and does not contain fructose!
-Lakanto’s sweetener is NOT sugar, doesn’t have the same negative side effects, and sweetens with antioxidants!
-It’s the perfectly sweet sugar-replacement!.
+One sweetener that is worth looking into is monk fruit.
+It has a 0 GI and does not contain fructose.
+You can have sweetness in your life without any spike in your blood sugar.